TwelfthDoctor1/TD1-TS4-Scriptology/ConfigHandler/README.md

                                owner="TwelfthDoctor1")
 ```

-Function `config_prep_file()` is used to prep the comfig file.
+Function `config_prep_file()` is used to prep the config file.
 You need to change the header preset to the one in `main_header` but with []. e.g. [TD1 Settings].
 Everything in here is in _write mode_.

 The `if...else` conditional statement below handles whether the config file needs to be prepped or not.
-As part of my logging procedure, I have my loggers to logg the process here.
-After the prepping or no prepping, we open up the file as read mode, this will be necessary for the ConfigParser to read.
+As part of my logging procedure, I have my loggers to log the process here.
+After the prepping stage or no prepping stage, we open up the file as read mode, as this will be necessary for the ConfigParser to read.

 ### Init Checking